|

 An

-acidic pH can occur from, an acid forming diet, emotional stress, toxic
+acidic pH can occur from an acid forming diet,

-overload, and/or immune reactions or any process that deprives the cells
+reactions or any process that deprives the cells of

-enough minerals to compensate, a build up of acids in the cells will
+minerals to compensate, it will pull them from our tissues, and a build up of acids in the

 An

-ability to detoxify heavy metals, make tumor cells thrive, and make it
+ability to detoxify heavy metals, repair damaged cells, makes tumor cells

 The